Generic Name: empagliflozin (EM pa gli FLOE zin)

 Empagliflozin may also be used for purposes not listed in this medication guide.

-You should not use empagliflozin if you have severe kidney disease, if you are on dialysis, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use empagliflozin if you have severe kidney disease or if you are on dialysis, or if you have diabetic ketoacidosis.
 Empagliflozin is not for treating type 1 diabetes.

 You should not use empagliflozin if you are allergic to it, or if you have: